You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

-Ensuring employees have access to the correct safety equipment for the job they are carrying out is a legal requirement for businesses.
+Ensuring employees have access to the correct fall protection equipment for the job they are carrying out is a legal requirement for businesses.
 Nowhere is this more vital than in tasks which require work at height.
 The ability to provide this crucial equipment when needed should be factored into every company’s fall prevention and safety plans.

 However, your responsibility does not end with simply providing this equipment.
 Fall protection systems naturally deteriorate over time through use, and even misuse, and will eventually become unusable no matter how durable.
 Once the equipment has deteriorated to the point that it might endanger the user’s safety, it must be replaced.